Canon G16 Review

 Canon has added several new shooting modes to the PowerShot G16.
 The Star mode offers Star Nightscape, Star Trails, and Star Time-lapse Movie options, which do pretty-much what you'd think: the first exposes for sharply-defined stars behind a landscape, the second blurs them into star trails, and the third creates a video showing star motion across the sky.
 A Background Defocus mode aims to supplement the lens' depth-of-field blur -- always a weak spot of small-sensor cameras compared to their large-sensor brethren, even at wide apertures -- for better subject isolation.
 There's also a handheld High Dynamic Range mode which takes multiple shots and boosts dynamic range; this now allows you to apply Natural, Art Bold, Art Embossed, Art Standard and Art Vivid effects to the resulting HDR image.

 For our money, the most significant change in the Canon G16 after its improved performance is the built-in Wi-Fi connectivity, however.
 And the G16 doesn't just receive what consumer PowerShot cameras have had for a while now; the feature is also improved for the flagship compact.
-The connection process is now simpler, with no requirement to install software on your computer or enter a security key manually.
+The connection process is now supposed to be simpler, with no requirement to install software on your computer or enter a security key manually.
 Instead, you can configure the connection directly from your smart device.
+In our experience, the process was not as smooth as we had hoped, but worked once the clunky setup process was completed.

 We have good news to report on the device front, too: both landscape display and tablets on the Android platform are now supported.
 Once connected, you can share images and videos by email or on Facebook, Flickr (a new addition), Twitter, and YouTube, although in all cases your creations will first need to transit the Canon iMAGE GATEWAY service; the camera won't connect directly to social networks or email servers.
 On the plus side, you can share your images and movies even on public Wi-Fi networks.
 And when at home, you can also transfer images from the camera to your Wi-Fi connected computer.